Easy Pumpkin Pie (No Cracks, Super Creamy!)

 • Sour cream – Sour cream amps the creaminess factor and adds a bit of acidity that helps bring out the natural flavors and balance the sugar.

 • Deep dish pie crust – A store-bought pie crust is one of my holiday hacks!
 Saves so much time in the kitchen for other things.
 Make sure to get a deep dish crust and use a deep dish pie plate.
-And if you really want to get fancy, one my contributors shared this easy homemade pie crust recipe.
+Feel free to use other crust variations too, like a graham cracker crust or shortbread.

 easy pumpkin pie ingredients